Urgent Care for Allergic Reactions & Allergies

 Cleaning your home regularly is one of the best ways to keep your symptoms under control.
 Have a family member who is not allergic to pets do the cleaning so you don’t have an allergy attack.
 The person cleaning should wash the walls and ceilings, clean upholstered furniture, and wash the linens in each bedroom.
 Bathing your pet regularly can eliminate some of the dander responsible for causing allergic reactions.
 Some surfaces attract dander more than others, so replace carpeting with hard floors.

 Protect yourself from allergic reactions by getting allergy shots, either as a preventive measure or as treatment after exposure to a known allergen.
-You’ll need to schedule a consultation with one of our providers first, and the doctor may conduct a skin test first before giving you the shot.
+You’ll need to schedule a consultation with one of our providers first, and the provider may conduct a skin test first before giving you the shot.
 It’s important to let us know if you have previously experienced a reaction to an allergy shot, or if you suffer from asthma or other respiratory conditions.

 Allergy shots won’t cure your allergy, but they will help to offset the intensity of your symptoms.

 Many people can manage their allergy symptoms with lifestyle changes, over-the-counter medications, or prescription drugs.
-If you need an experienced, friendly physician to oversee your allergy care, call us today.
+If you need an experienced, friendly provider to oversee your allergy care, call us today.
 We understand the value of your time, so one of our staff members will schedule an appointment that suits your needs.